Pfc. William Anthony Hauser

 As a Prisoner of War, Bill started the "Death March" on April 10, 1942, and was subjected to enemy brutality and inhumane treatment.
 On the march, Bill was threatened and hit, but he never came close to being bayoneted or shot.
 At one point, he also helped Robert Parr who was having difficulty keeping up with his group.

 Bill saw the dead bodies of hundreds of POWs lying along the road.
 He also witnessed 30 soldiers executed by the Japanese.
-Bill recalled that the lack of food and water were two of worse things that the POWs who were still alive dealt with.
+Bill recalled that the lack of food and water were two of worse things that the POWs who were still alive dealt with on the march.
 What little water the POWs received often had animal feces floating in it.
 He recalled that at one point he and the other POWs were were held in an open field and left to bake in the sun.

-Bill knew that he had to get out of the camp, so he volunteered to go out on a work detail on May 12th.
-Bill was sent to San Fernando, on a work detail, to retrieve destroyed American equipment as scrap metal for the Japanese.
+Bill knew that he had to get out of the camp, so he volunteered to go out on a work detail on May 12.
+Bill was sent to San Fernando to retrieve destroyed American equipment as scrap metal for the Japanese.

-On November 9, Bill was sent to the Port Area of Manila working as a stevedore loading and unloading ships.
+On November 9, Bill was sent to the Port Area of Manila and worked as a stevedore loading and unloading ships.
 It was on this detail that the prisoners would steal as much food and other items as they could to survive.

 The POWs also became very good at sabotaging Japanese munitions.
 They had lookouts who would warn them if the Japanese were coming.
 The Americans in the ship's holds would open a box of hand grenades; open the grenade up; dump the gunpowder down the ship's bilge; and reassemble the grenades.
 If they had been caught, they would have been executed.

 Bill believed that had the atomic bomb not been dropped, the prisoners would have been killed by the Japanese or would not have been able to survive another winter.
 When news of the surrendered reached the POWs, they remained in Omine Machi for a month living off supplies being dropped by the B-29's.

 After he was released from the hospital, Bill returned to Hinsdale.
 When he returned home, his father met him at the train station in Hinsdale.
 There, his father informed Bill that his mother had died while he was a POW.
 According to his dad, she had died from the stress caused by her worrying about Bill.
 His father explained to Bill that they did not know if he was alive or dead and that on several occasions, the government approached them offering them his GI insurance check.
 His dad said they had refused the money because they believed Bill was coming home.
 Bill told his dad that had he learned that his mother had died, he would have died in the camps because he would have lost hope.

+On November 22, 1945, Charles Foster, the owner of Hinsdale Ford, presented Bill with the keys to the first 1946 Ford delivered to his dealership.
 Bill married Catherine Walsh, who was the girl next door.
 Together they raised three children.
 William A. Hauser passed away on March 31, 1983, and was buried at Clarendon Hills Cemetery in Darin, Illinois.